jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 - Debian 11: Uses a swap partition
 - Ubuntu 22.04: Uses a swap file
-- Fedora 36: uses `zram`
+- Fedora 36: Uses `zram`
-In short, `zram` is a virtual disk on your RAM which can be used as swap space or be mounted anywhere you like; A common example is `\tmp`.
+In short, `zram` is a virtual disk on your RAM which can be used as swap space or be mounted anywhere you like; A common example is `/tmp`.
 Let's see.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Y6aceqC0p0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>